5 min read

-Let’s be real, you’ve probably looked down during a particularly crampy Day 2 or 3 of your shark week and thought, Damn.
+Let’s be real, you’ve probably looked down during a particularly crampy day 2 or 3 of your period week and thought, dang.
 How am I not dead?

-Periods vary from cycle to cycle, and that certain months will be lighter or heavier, but that doesn’t mean that you’re not gonna give an *extra* heavy flow a second thought.
-Sure, periods are natural and all that, but it can really look like a whole lot of blood down there!
+Periods vary from cycle to cycle, and certain months will be lighter or heavier, but that doesn’t mean that you’re not gonna give an *extra* heavy flow a second thought.
+Sure, periods and heavy bleeding are natural and all that, but it can really look like a whole lot of blood down there!

-To avoid any future frantic calls to your gynecologist at 10 p.m. because you were worrying your vagina was broken all day, but tried to ignore it, and you definitely should have called earlier when it was still office hours—this is still a universal experience, right??—here are some things to keep in mind:
+To avoid any future frantic calls to your gynecologist at 10 p.m. because you were worrying about blood loss and if your vagina was broken all day, but tried to ignore it, and you definitely should have called earlier when it was still office hours — this is still a universal experience, right?? — here are some things to keep in mind:

 First of all, if you’ve noticed that your period is irregular, good on you!
-That means you know what *your* normal is, and that’s the only normal that really matters.
+That means you know what your normal menstrual cycle is, and that’s the only normal that really matters.

-Chances are, you’re not sitting around comparing the aftermath with your friends, but if you were, it wouldn’t really help you learn anything about your body. *Every body* is different, including our periods.
+Chances are, you’re not sitting around comparing the aftermath of vaginal bleeding with your friends, but if you were, it wouldn’t really help you learn anything about your body. *Every body* is different, including our periods.

-What’s really important is knowing when your body is trying to get you to pay attention — an irregular, potentially heavier flow can definitely be a warning sign.
+What’s really important is knowing when your body is trying to get you to pay attention — an irregular period with a heavy menstrual flow can definitely be a warning sign.

-If we wanna get science-y about it, the typical amount of blood you’ll lose over an entire period (an average of 4 - 6 days) is less than 80 mL.
+If we wanna get science-y about it, the typical amount of menstrual blood you’ll lose over an entire period (an average of 4-6 days) is less than 80 mL.
 That translates to about 16 teaspoons, in case you’re like me and mL means literally nothing to you.

-You probably think that you’re bleeding a whole lot more, but that’s because menstrual flow *isn’t* just blood, it’s also composed of tissue, mucus, and other fun stuff that goes along with your uterus shedding its lining.
+You probably think that you’re bleeding a whole lot more, but that’s because menstrual flow *isn’t* just period blood; it’s also composed of tissue, mucus, and other fun stuff that goes along with your uterus shedding its lining.

 You should start paying attention when your flow when it goes past the 80 mL point.
+This point is considered heavy menstrual bleeding, which can be a medical condition or a sign of hormonal imbalance.
 Since you probably don’t have a graduated cylinder between your legs all period long, the National Health Service suggests to take note of a heavy period if you have to change your period products every hour or two, or if you’re passing large clots.

 The clinical name for regularly heavy periods is menorrhagia, which is commonly caused by high estrogen and low progesterone.